Skip to content

 A robust mitigation hierarchy is one of the most critical aspects of a company’s end-to-end decarbonisation journey.
 But what is a mitigation hierarchy and why should it matter to your company?
 This blog delves into the details of the concept, and how it can help your company build a credible and viable carbon mitigation strategy.

+Used for more than a century in natural resource management, mitigation hierarchies entail a series of steps.
 In the case of business, a carbon mitigation hierarchy is a structured approach companies can follow to prioritise actions that minimise greenhouse gas emissions, focusing on avoidance, reduction, substitution, and offsetting.
 It provides a framework to choose the most suitable actions tailored to a company’s unique circumstances.
 Much like a healthy diet that balances macronutrients and calories according to individual needs, the mitigation hierarchy helps companies find the right balance of mitigation actions, ensuring an efficient and effective path towards their net zero goals.

 Through the order they bring, mitigation hierarchies serve as critical roadmaps for guiding businesses in their climate plans.